 Central Tunisia Tunisia Travel Guide

 The high season brings larger throngs of people and steeper prices for accommodation and flights.
 Consider the intense heat for extensive sightseeing; hydration and sun protection hold strong importance.
 Autumn (September - November) holds a pleasant transition.
 Temperatures continue to be warm and comfortable, ranging from 20°C to 28°C (68°F to 82°F).
 Rainfall begins to increase, specifically in The eleventh month, but sunny days still dominate.
-This period, along with spring, stands for the shoulder season.
+This period, along with spring, represents the shoulder season.

 For beach activities and water sports, the period from June to September holds as ideal.
-For sightseeing and cultural exploration, a visit during April-May or September-October delivers the coziest temperatures.
+For sightseeing and cultural exploration, a visit during April-May or September-October brings the coziest temperatures.
 March-May and October-November offer conditions for hiking and other outdoor activities in the surrounding region.

 Intense sun and heat possible.